dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ## Workflow History Edits

-The Workflow Management page display a running history of edits.
-A timestamp in next to the worklist name will show the date and time of the last change made.
+The Workflow Management page displays a running history of edits.
+A timestamp next to the worklist name will show the date and time of the last change made.
 Hovering over the date/time stamp will provide additional details.
 Clicking on that timestamp will open a log of changes made to the workgroup and criteria group(s).

 ![Workgroup Level Timestamp](WorkgroupDatestamp.png)

-Any change made to criteria will show as a time stamp to the right of the specific criteria that was changed.
+Any change made to criteria will show as a timestamp to the right of the specific criteria that was changed.
 Hovering over the date/time stamp will provide additional details.
 Clicking on that timestamp will open a log of changes made to that criteria.

 ![Workflow Edit History](EditHistory.png)